t-mart/wap/docs/config.rst

     # ex: https://www.curseforge.com/wow/addons/myaddon -> "myaddon"
     project-slug: myaddon

-  # a list of directories that will be packaged up
+  # a list of addons that will be packaged up
-  dirs:
+  addons:

       # an addon directory
     - path: MyDir  # an addon directory